-This is an extra room that Allison and I recently turned into an art studio (for me) and crafts room (for her).
+This is a large room in our house that Allison and I turned into an art studio (for me) and crafts room (for her).
 Here you only see my half of the room and the big work table that we share, which sits in the center of the room.
-The largest windows face southeast, flooding the room with morning light (left), while another window faces southwest, bringing afternoon light into the room (right).
+The largest windows face southeast, flooding the room with morning light, while another window faces southwest, bringing afternoon light into the room.
 For years this room had a couch and a computer desk and was used mostly by our kids.
-Now that our youngest son is headed to college, we reclaimed it.
+Once our kids went to college, we reclaimed it.

 The cart that you can see here is an old kitchen island on wheels that Allison found at a garage sale and that I converted into a taboret to hold brushes, tools, and supplies.
 I can roll this down the hall to my office to draw there, or to the garage or out onto the deck to paint there.
 I use a tabletop easel and a very basic standing easel, both of which you can see here.